huynguy-db/arcion-docs/content/docs/sources/source-setup/amazon-rds/postgresql.md

 ### I. Set up parameter group
 1. [Create a database parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Creating) if you haven't already specified a parameter group for your database instance.
 2. Set the `rds.logical_replication` parameter to `1` and attach `rds.logical_replication` to your database instance.
 You must reboot your database instance for this change to take effect.
-After rebooting your database instance, the `wal_level` parameter automatically sets to `logical`.
+After rebooting your database instance, the system automatically sets the `wal_level` parameter to `logical`.

     You can verify the values for `wal_level` and `rds.logical_replication` with the following command from `psql` client: